animo/siera-cli/docs/contributing.md

 ## Features

-If you have something bigger in mind (structural changes, new features) we strongly encourage you to create a new GitHub issue that documents:
+If you have something bigger in mind (structural changes, new features) we strongly encourage you to create a new GitHub issue with:

-* motivate the changes you want to make
+* motivation for the changes you want to make
-* how you want to make them
+* approach for how you want to make them

-This gives your new idea the best chance to get accepted by the repository maintainers.
+This gives your new idea the best chance to get accepted by the maintainers.

 ## Getting set up